mendix/cf-mendix-buildpack/README.md

 Data Snapshots
 ====

-If you want to enable initializing your database and files from an existing data snapshot included in the MDA, set `USE_DATA_SNAPSHOT` to `true`.
+If you want to enable initializing your database and files from an existing data snapshot included in the MDA, set the environment variable `USE_DATA_SNAPSHOT` to `true`.
+Please note: this only works when the database is completely empty.
+If there are any Mendix tables defined in the database already, the Runtime will refuse the overwrite it.
+So, if you have ever started an app before setting this environment variable (thereby initializing the database), you will not be able to import a data snapshot.

 License Activation